mrakgr/Trading-Journal/journal_2025.md

 9:45pm. ![](images/image-1788.png)

-Tom is very insightful, but it will be a struggle to turn their insights into strategies.
+Tom Vorvald is very insightful, but it will be a struggle to turn their insights into strategies.

 https://youtu.be/ODdF0Bn_KSc?t=872
 > There are people who are always against everything at first.
 And these people should engage in counter trend trading.

 You know, I am starting to lean towards it.
 I've been trying to fit myself into the trend trading framework and it hasn't been working too well for me.

+9:50am.
+Forget trend or counter trend trading.
+What is at stake here isn't money.
+It's whether I can come to an understanding of the market.
+It's whether I can shake of my old self and come closer to rationality with the power of the machines.
+I want to do it.
+I have to do it.

+It was my dream from the start to get good at the trading game.
+If I could get the feel, them making money should become easy.

+I need to go deeper into it and figure out the correct probabilities for the particular situations.
+Once that is the case, I will know.

+Being good at programming matters only so much if I cannot use it to conquer whatever I want.